-Fenton was an American glass producer – active from 1905-2011.
+Fenton Art Glass was an American glass producer – active from 1905-2011.
 They are best known for their late 20th century handpainted glasswares, but also produced art glass in a variety of colors and with distinctive and unique additives.
 Fenton cats can be identified by an oval Fenton label, or a very small Fenton logo, usually on the back of the cat.
+There may be a number under the logo, indicating the decade in which it was made.
 The logo was not added to pieces until 1973.
 Handpainted items are signed by the artist, either on the bottom or the back of the piece.

 Fenton is best known for its handpainted wares and its Burmese art glass – a two tone satin glass, most commonly shaded from pink to yellow.
 In addition to the artist, some pieces are signed by a member of the Fenton family.
 In the later years, Fenton manufactured some items for other companies, notably Lenox and QVC.